sbrudz/accelerate-metrics/README.md

 # accelerate-metrics

-A tool to calculate [DevOps Research & Assessment](https://www.devops-research.com/research.html) (DORA) metrics from project data.
-It currently supports Heroku releases and git commits.
+A GitHub action to calculate [DevOps Research & Assessment](https://www.devops-research.com/research.html) (DORA) metrics from Heroku release data.

 The metrics are based on the [Accelerate](https://itrevolution.com/book/accelerate/) book by Nicole Forsgren, Jez Humble, and Gene Kim.
 The authors formed the DORA program, which is now a part of Google Cloud.
 They used behavioral science to identify the most effective and efficient ways to develop and deliver software.
 Over the last six years, they have developed and validated metrics that provide a high-level systems view of software delivery and performance and predict an organization's ability to achieve its goals.